 With the ability to use the laser cutter you will quickly be able to incorporate a level of precision and detail into your work that you would not be able to achieve by hand alone.
-But before you can do this you must first complete the Essentials.

 We have five Trotec laser cutters, they are named Mies, Jorn, Alvar, Zaha and Liz.
 They have important differences: